Sydney-Informatics-Hub/hello-nextflow/docs/session1/02_hellonf.md

-# `hello-world.nf`

-`hello-world.nf`

-## Your first pipeline
+# Your first pipeline

+Nextflow is a workflow orchestration engine and domain-specific language (DSL) that makes it easy to write data-intensive computational workflows.

+It is designed around the idea that the Linux platform is the lingua franca of data science.
+Linux provides many simple but powerful command-line and scripting tools that, when chained together, facilitate complex data manipulations.

+Here we're going to create and run a script (named `hello-world.nf`) that will print 'Hello World!'.

+## `hello-world.nf`

 Nextflow provides a robust command line interface for the management and execution pipelines.

-You can run `nextflow -h` to see a list of available top-level Nextflow options and commands.
+You can view a full list of nextflow options and commands using the `-h` option:

 ```bash
 nextflow -h
 ```

-Nextflow scripts are written with the `.nf` suffix.
+Nextflow scripts are saved with the `.nf` suffix.
 For example, `myscript.nf`.

-The `nextflow run` command is used to execute a local or remote pipeline projects.
+The `nextflow run` command is used to execute a local or remote pipeline.

 ```bash
 nextflow run <pipeline.nf>